-Funds: Funds may be appropriated in the areas of resources, leadership, research, or materials used by any Missouri support staff (secretories, bus drivers, cooks, custodians, nurses, etc.) employed by a public school district and are in the PEERS retirement system.
-A minimum of 20 - \$500 grants will be awarded.
+Funds: Funds may be appropriated in the areas of resources or materials used any Missouri public school support staff (secretaries, bus drivers, cooks, custodians, nurses, etc.) employed by a public school district or are in the PEERS retirement system for the benefit of Missouri's public school students.
+MRTF will award 14 grants.
+All grants will be in the amount of \$500.

-Winners: Winners will be notified by August 314.
+Winners: Winners will be notified by August 31st.
 A video report or one-page summary report from the grant recipient is due to the MRTF office by April 15th.

-APPLICANT'S INFORMA TION
+APPLICANT'S INFORMATI ON

 Applicant's Full Name:

 Applicant's Home Address:

 Applicant's Phone Number:

 Applicant's Personal Email:

 Position Held/Job Title:

-SCHOOL DISTRICTS IN ORMATIC N
+SCHOOL DISTRICT'S INFO RMATION

 School District:

 School's Name:

 School's Address:

 School's County:

 School's Phone Number:

-Superintendent's Name:
+Principal's Name:

+,

-Applicant's Signature Date Superintendent's Signature Date
+Applicant's Signature Date Administrator's Signature/Title Date